carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 import pylab as pyl
+%matplotlib inline # Necessary command to render a matplotlib image in a Jupyter notebook.

 # Display the image
 # You can zoom in using the menu in the window that will appear